 In most resolution strategies, creditors of the holdco would be bailed in while the opcos would continue to operate without interruption to their critical economic functions.
 In such a case, holdcos effectively recapitalise their opcos during a resolution.
-Thus, the holdco is more likely to fail than the opco, and debt issued by the holdco would incur losses before the debt issued by the opco.
+Thus, the holdco is more likely to fail than the opco.
 This implies that, if resolution policies are credible, the market should view holdcos as having a higher probability of default than opcos.
 By comparing holdcos to opcos we can produce a direct estimate of the subsidy.

-Credit spreads of SIB holding companies (holdcos) have increased relative to their operating subsidiaries (opcos), suggesting that resolution reforms have become increasingly credible.
+Credit spreads of SIB holdcos have increased relative to their operating opcos, suggesting that resolution reforms have become increasingly credible.
 The CDS spread of SIB holdcos has increased relative to their opcos since 2014 (Figure 13).
 The impact is higher when the 2014 definition of the CDS contracts is used, since those definitions include government intervention as a credit event, and their prices are more sensitive to changes in the expected probability of bail-out.
+These patterns also hold during the COVID-19 sample period.
+Even during the pandemic, investors continue to perceive that the default probability of holding companies has increased by more than that of their operating subsidiaries.